Back to Course

 • May contribute to better crust development

-Additive Free:
+Additive Free

 Regular table salt typically contains various additives to enhance its functionality and prevent clumping.
 The primary additives include anti-caking agents such as sodium aluminosilicate, calcium silicate, magnesium carbonate, and silicon dioxide, which help keep the salt crystals from sticking together.
 Additionally, many table salts are iodized to combat iodine deficiency disorders, with iodine usually added in the form of potassium iodide or sodium iodide.
 Dextrose, a type of sugar, is also included to stabilize the iodine, while sodium ferrocyanide serves a dual purpose as both an anti-caking agent and a means to ensure the salt pours easily.
 In contrast, Celtic salt is free of additives, including anti-clumping agents and sugar.
-Valued for its unique flavor profile and mineral content, Celtic salt can be used as a healthier alternative to refined salt in recipes like Sinless Sourdough breads and other baked goods.
+Valued for its unique flavour profile and mineral content, Celtic salt can be used as a healthier alternative to refined salt in recipes like Sinless Sourdough breads and other baked goods.

 To store Celtic salt effectively, it is crucial to keep it in a cool, dry place to prevent moisture absorption, which can lead to clumping.
 The best storage options include airtight containers made of glass or ceramic, as these materials help maintain the salt’s quality without introducing contaminants.
-It is advisable to avoid using cardboard or plastic containers, as they can allow moisture and odors to affect the salt.
+It is advisable to avoid using cardboard or plastic containers, as they can allow moisture and odours to affect the salt.
 For added protection against environmental factors, consider keeping the salt in its original packaging inside a sealed container.
-For long-term storage, ensure that the container is tightly sealed to maintain the salt’s integrity and flavor.
+For long-term storage, ensure that the container is tightly sealed to maintain the salt’s integrity and flavour.
 Notably, Celtic salt does not require additives like regular table salt, making proper storage all the more important to preserve its natural qualities.